Reproductive success: Nutritional contribution

 Nutrition is one of the factors that influences reproductive success.
 For example, different amounts of consumption and more specifically carbohydrate to protein ratios.
 In some cases, the amounts or ratios of intake are more influential during certain stages of the lifespan.
 For example, in the Mexican fruit fly, male protein intake is critical only at eclosion.
 Intake at this time provides longer lasting reproductive ability.
 After this developmental stage, protein intake will have no effect and is not necessary for reproductive success.
 In addition, Ceratitis capitata males were experimented on to see how protein influence during the larval stage affects mating success.
 Males were fed either a high protein diet, which consisted of 6.5g/100mL, or a no protein diet during the larval stage.
-Males that were fed protein had more copulations than those that weren't fed protein, which ultimately correlates with a higher mating success.
+Males that were fed protein had more copulations than those that were not fed protein, which ultimately correlates with a higher mating success.
 Protein-deprived black blow fly males have been seen to exhibit lower numbers of oriented mounts and inseminate fewer females than more lively fed males.
 In still other instances, prey deprivation or an inadequate diet has been shown to lead to a partial or complete halt in male mating activity.
 Copulation time lasted longer for sugar-fed males than protein-fed flies, showing that carbohydrates were more necessary for a longer copulation duration.

 In mammals, amounts of protein, carbohydrates, and fats are seen to influence reproductive success.
 This was evaluated among 28 female black bears evaluated by measuring the number of cubs born.
 Using different foods during the fall including corn, herbaceous, red oak, beech, and cherry, nutritional facts of protein, carbohydrate, and fat were noted, as each varied in percent compositions.
 Seventy-percent of the bears who had high fat and high carbohydrate diets produced cubs.
 Conversely, all 10 females who had low carbohydrate diets did not reproduce cubs, deeming carbohydrates a critical factor for reproductive success where fat was not a hindrance.

 Adequate nutrition at pre-mating time periods showed to have the most effect on various reproductive processes in mammals.
 Increased nutrition, in general, during this time was most beneficial for oocyte and embryo development.
 As a result, offspring number and viability was also improved.
 Thus, proper nutrition timing during the pre-mating time is key for development and long-term benefit of the offspring.